b3h3moth/UnixCentric/C/libraries/igraph/README.md

 ## igraph

-It is a collection od network analysis tools to design directed acyclic graphs
+igraph a collection of network analysis tools to design directed acyclic graphs

 ### Package and Header library